 Based on the collected laser-rangefinder (LRF) data (Table 9), it was also possible to estimate an average flight height of the migrating cranes within and outside the OWF, together with an estimated flight height in four different scenarios of turbine activity: Operative (OP); Idle (IDL); Not Operative (NO); No information (NA).
 The difference in the average altitude of the migrating cranes outside and inside the OWF were 223 and 308 meters, respectively, equivalent to an average increase of altitude by 28 % above the OWF.
 The flight height also varied with the activity of the wind turbines.
 With an average flight height of 354 meters and 583 meters above the OWF while the wind turbines were operating at operative speed and while idling, respectively.
-The average flight height while the wind turbines were not operative of 62 % and a percentwise difference between operative and not operative of 62 % and a percentwise difference between idling and not operative of 77 %.
-However, the sample size did not allow for a statistical analysis for the activity of the wind between inside and outside the borders of the wind farm array, was not significant when applying a student's t-test (p = 0.62).
+The average flight height while the wind turbines were not operative was down to 136 meters.
+This is equivalent to a percentwise difference between operative and not operative of 62 % and a percentwise difference between idling and not operative of 77 %.
+However, the sample size did not allow for a statistical analysis for the activity of the windmills and the difference found between inside and outside the borders of the wind farm array, was not significant when applying a student's t-test (p = 0.62).